iptc/rightsml-dev/rightsml-lib-js/README.md

 Development Notes
 =====================
-The classes have been developed by using TypeScript (http://www.typescriptlang.org)
+The classes have been developed by using TypeScript (http://www.typescriptlang.org) but the JavaScript files can be used as provided.